Joe Romm: Media comment and interviews

 In 2014 Businessweek quoted Romm regarding the lack of commercial viability of hydrogen fuel cells for cars, and The Guardian quoted him concerning international cooperation on climate change.
 In 2015, The Guardian quoted Romm about historic high global temperatures, and MarketWatch quoted him on actions that Donald Trump might take concerning climate agreements if he were to be elected president.
 Later that year, Bulletin of the Atomic Scientists interviewed Romm about nuclear power and climate change.
 The Wall Street Journal quoted him in 2016 about the cost and pace of change in clean energy technology.
 In 2017, Mother Jones listed Romm's reading recommendations for "understanding in this age of rancor".
 The same year, Huffington Post said that Romm's 2017 appearance on Sam Harris's podcast "over the course of two hours unpacks the scientific case for climate change like only Romm can."

 In 2018, Tucker Carlson interviewed Romm on Fox News about the threat of global warming.
 Later that year, Romm was quoted by Alaska Public Media regarding Lisa Murkowski's record on climate change and in The Guardian about President Trump and the Clean Power Plan.
 Friedman cited Romm in The New York Times in 2019 regarding the proposed Green New Deal.
 GQ Britain quoted Romm in 2020 criticizing carbon offsets.
-In 2022, writing for CNN, Romm argued that Charles III, who has been a climate activist for decades, "should make climate change a key focus of his reign" despite his obligations as king.
+William S. Becker, writing in The Hill, cited Romm's 2023 white paper on carbon offsets.
+In 2023, Peter Coy, in The New York Times, quoted Romm concerning carbon markets and carbon capture.
+In 2025 Michael Barnard wrote in CleanTechnica: "Romm ... one of the clearest-eyed analysts of carbon policy and energy technologies ... dismantles the case for BECCS with forensic clarity. ...
+He shows how BECCS not only diverts policy and funding away from real decarbonization, but also opens up dangerous land-use pressures that displace food, ecosystems, and people."
+The same year, Romm was quoted in Chemical & Engineering News discussing green hydrogen.